Title: Hunter x Hunter (ハンター×ハンタ or Hantā Hantā) (2011-2014)

 I’ve known Hunter x Hunter since I was a little girl but I have never watched it before nor did I wanted to.
 Back in 2013, I went to Bandung for my internship with three friends, two of them are boys.
 Both of them watched the remake of Hunter x Hunter and sometimes I jumped in and watched.
 Still, I haven’t really got the interest of watching the anime.
-Later on, when my internship is over and I went back to Surabaya—I’m from Jakarta, by the way, I just went to university in Surabaya—I began interested with this anime, especially during my free time in between my research for my thesis.
-Afterwards, Hunter x Hunter has become one my favourite anime as well.
+Later on, when my internship is over and I went back to Surabaya—I’m from Jakarta, by the way, I just went to study in a university in Surabaya—I began interested with this anime, especially during my free time in between my research for my thesis.
+Afterwards, Hunter x Hunter has become one of my favourite anime as well.

 So, there are seven arcs stories in total in Hunter x Hunter.
 They are Hunter Exam arc, Zoldyck Family arc, Heavens Arena arc, Yorknew City arc, Greed Island arc, Chimera Ant arc, and 13th Hunter Chairman Election arc.
 Out of all the arcs, my least favourite is Chimera Ant arc.
 Their enemies were too impossibly strong.
 Too strong that I think it’s so impossible to be real.
 I know anime characters weren’t supposed to be realistic, but still.
 Besides, Chimera Ant arc is very much boring, especially in the beginning.
 Many of the episodes began too slow, too much talking from the narrator.
 Basically, the narrator talked more about what happened, what will happen and so on, rather than showing the live action to the audiences.
 I really want to see the action more, not hearing some narrators talking about the story.
 That is why I don’t like Chimera Ant arc.
-After few episodes, 20 perhaps or even 30—I don’t really remember—the actions began and made the story became more interesting than before.
+After a few episodes, 20 perhaps or even 30—I don’t really remember—the actions began and made the story became more interesting than before.
 But still, I don’t really like it.

 Hunter Exam, Heavens Arena, and Greed Island arcs are perhaps one of the best arcs.
 They pretty much have an interesting and exciting story and action.
-Especially in Greed Island arc, where you can watch interesting battle since it’s a virtual role-playing game, where the Hunters went inside the game and played to achieve the end game.
+Especially in Greed Island arc, where you can watch interesting battles since it’s a virtual role-playing game, where the Hunters went inside the game and played to achieve the end game.
 I think the most fun and funniest story in this arc is when Gon and Killua learnt from Biscuit Krueger, a powerful hunter that looks like Gon’s and Killua’s age but actually is not.
 She’s way older than that.
 Her methods are not usual, but it is effective and many times invited you to laugh.
-The combination of three of them is a perfect humour.
+The combination of three of them is perfect humour.
 Their expression can be so epic that you can’t resist not to laugh or smile.
 However, my favourite arc is perhaps the last arc, which is 13th Hunter Chairman Election arc.
 The meeting of the 12 zodiacs—12 most powerful hunters—is indeed boring, but since in this arc we get to meet Killua’s sister, Alluka, I can’t deny that I like the arc, though not the overall story.